ElesionWoW/BigWigs/README.md

 # BigWigs Golden Edition
 Big updates to K40 and MC (**check your boss settings!**), small fixes and updates here and there.
 Mostly tested.

+Updates are summarized in the [changelog](https://github.com/ElesionWoW/BigWigs/blob/master/documentation/changelog.txt).
+Details are in individual commits.
 ## Karazhan 40 - Highlights
 * Trash - many additional mobs and mechanics (including "don't move" and "don't cast")
 * Keeper - accurate Owl phase timer
-* Incantagos - Affinity auto-targeting, Surge of Mana victim bars, Blizzard warning
+* Incantagos - target Affinities automatically or by clicking on the timer bar, Surge of Mana victim bars, Blizzard warning
 * Anomalus - Floor Zone warnings
 * Echo - additional warnings, optional timers to align Resto Pot usage
 * Chess - accurate cast bars (hide, SBV), Curse CD (to allign hide phases)
-* Sanv - bar for add phase duration
+* Sanv - bar for add phase duration, warn about last Curse before Feedback
-* Rupturan - alert when you stand in fire
+* Rupturan - Boulder target warnings, P1 kill window, alert when you stand in fire, monitoring of Felheart mana
 * Mephistroth - Doom bar, purge alert, better Shards handling, sound cue on Shackle fade
 ## Other Feature Highlights
 * Announcing bars to /raid now requires a Shift-click to prevent accidental spam.
-* AQ40 - C'Thun map fix
+* AQ40 - C'Thun map fix, vastly improved monitoring of Stomach Tentacles
-* Ragnaros - warn about tank knockback
+* MC - warning about tank knockback at Ragnaros, improved information at Thaurissan
 * ZG & AQ20 - minor fixes
 * DM North - Kromcrush fixes, new Eye of Kilrogg module
 ## Future Ideas
+* ClickBar - Update more modules, add class-based CC options to all mind-control effects.
+* MonitorBar - Update more modules: Thekal (health), Moam (mana), Thaddius (health).
+* Mandokir & Buru - Properly fix rare concat errors.
+* Keeper Gnarlmoon - Identify Owls by location.
 * Chess - Keep track of major piece health and announce every % below 5.
-* Centralize bar OnClick behavior for targeting and spell casting (for easier setup and so custom bars can be right-clicked to cancel them).
+* Thaurissan - Are timer bars for Knockback CD feasible and helpful?
+* Rend Blackhand - Fix the event timer bars.
-* A timer bar for temporary flying mounts.
+* CommonAura plugin - Add a timer bar for temporary flying mounts.
-* A new bar type for mob HP.
+* CommonAura plugin - Add a timer bar for Tranquility from raid members.
+* CandyBar library - Potentially unregister Mouse4 and Mouse5 so they aren't captured anymore if the cursor happens to be above a bar.
+* CommonAura plugin - Look into the bug that some players sync numbers as their targets (eg Fear Ward bar).
+* Core - figure out a (non-SuperWoW) way to capture buffs/debuffs/stacks refreshing since it doesn't trigger a combat log entry.
 ## Karazhan 40 - Full Changelog
 Relative to pepopo978's BigWigs.
 ### General